Bristn/tf2-mvm-outpost/readme.md

 ![Advanced 1](./doc/missions/advanced_1.png)
 ![Expert 0](./doc/missions/expert_0.png)

-Thanks to [url=https://steamcommunity.com/profiles/76561198080260467/]Sergeant Crwhips[/url] and [url=https://steamcommunity.com/id/Xtremely2932/]A+drew[/url] for creating the included missions.
+Thanks to [Sergeant Crwhips](https://steamcommunity.com/profiles/76561198080260467/) and [A+drew](https://steamcommunity.com/id/Xtremely2932/) for creating the included missions.

 ![How to play](./doc/headers/how_to.png)